Consultants' GuidesConsultants' Guides

 Microsoft Tech:Microsoft FabricPower BIAzureDynamics 365

-I have spoken at conferences about blockchain and digital transformation for years.
-The most common reaction from CTOs is: "We are not a crypto company — why should I care about blockchain?"
+The most common reaction from CTOs back then — and still today — is: "We are not a crypto company — why should I care about blockchain?"
 The answer has nothing to do with cryptocurrency.

 The Accounting Problem